kubedb/docs/docs/guides/elasticsearch/quickstart/overview/index.md

 Notice the `DEPRECATED` column.
 Here, `true` means that this ElasticsearchVersion is deprecated for the current KubeDB version.
 KubeDB will not work for deprecated ElasticsearchVersion.

-In this tutorial, we will use `7.9.1-xpack-v1` ElasticsearchVersion CR to create Elasticsearch database.
+In this tutorial, we will use `7.9.1-xpack-v1` ElasticsearchVersion CR to create an Elasticsearch cluster.

 > Note: An image with a higher modification tag will have more features and fixes than an image with a lower modification tag.
 Hence, it is recommended to use ElasticsearchVersion CRD with the highest modification tag to take advantage of the latest features.
 For example, we are using `7.9.1-xpack-v1` over `7.9.1-xpack`.